Jonathan Davis: Art and serial killers collectibles

 In the early 2000s, Davis began collecting serial killer art and memorabilia, publicly displaying selected items while on the Ozzfest 2003 tour.
-Some items owned by Davis include the Volkswagen mass murderer Ted Bundy drove for the duration of his murder spree; the "Pogo" and "Patches" clown outfits worn by serial killer John Wayne Gacy; the 1928 confession letter from cannibal Albert Fish; and original drawings by satanic serial murderer Richard Ramirez (also known as the Night Stalker).
+Some items owned by Davis include the Volkswagen serial killer Ted Bundy drove for the duration of his murder spree; the "Pogo" and "Patches" clown outfits worn by serial killer John Wayne Gacy; the 1928 confession letter from cannibal Albert Fish; and original drawings by serial killer Richard Ramirez (also known as the Night Stalker).

 In June 2001, the collector of criminal artifacts Arthur Rosenblatt was approached by Davis.
 Rosenblatt told him of his plan to open a museum of artifacts related to the criminal justice system, which Rosenblatt suggested be named the Museum of Justice & Odditorium or MOJO Museum.
 In March 2003, Davis suggested funding the museum through a film or TV production.
 Subsequently, Davis pulled out of the deal which fell apart, leading Rosenblatt to sue him twice; Rosenblatt accused Davis of having spoken to the media in 2002 about his museum project with artist Joe Coleman and mis-naming it American Curiosities Museum when he should have used the names provided for in the contract.
 In the lawsuit, Rosenblatt claimed that Davis and other partners have threatened his life on several occasions.
 Nevertheless, in December 2005, Davis started selling off his serial killer memorabilia, claiming his desire to move away from this environment, stating: "I don't want that around my kids".
 In 2006, the litigation was ultimately resolved successfully by Ed McPherson, Davis's attorney.
 Davis later denounced the items and got rid of them.

 Davis made an appearance in the Oddities documentary series, in the fourth episode of season two entitled "Rock Star Embalmer", which was filmed at Manhattan's Obscura Antiques & Oddities.
 The episode aired on Discovery Channel on April 30, 2011.

 Davis's home houses a private art collection that spans decades of touring the globe.
 He has a considerable and diverse collection of works of macabre and dark art, such as a limited edition Ibanez guitar designed by H.R.
 Giger that looks the same as his mic stand, a human shrunken head from South America, and a human foetus called 'Luther'.
 His art collection also includes religious art from all over the world and a variety of religions, such as 600-year-old Buddhist sculptures and "tons of crucifixes", especially Mexican Jesus.
 "I wouldn't say I like religion, but I like the art", reaffirms Davis.

 He has also developed an interest in collection of taxidermy art.
 In 2015 during an interview with Gavin Lloyd for Metal Hammer he said "the taxidermy I got on the walls, I got when we were touring in South Africa.
-I hired a guide, stalked those animals, shot both of them and donated the meat, which fed families for months. [ ... ] I had to wait a year to get those heads back from Africa, but they're top notch, they're amazing."
+I hired a guide, stalked those animals, shot both of them and donated the meat, which fed families for months. ...
+I had to wait a year to get those heads back from Africa, but they're top notch, they're amazing."